Germany's Greens hit poll high, ahead of Merkel's bloc: survey | DW | 06.06.2019

 In a separate YouGov survey, a majority of 52% wanted a fresh federal election.
 Only 27% called for a continuation of Merkel's coalition government.

-The most preferred future coalition wanted by 25% of respondents was an alliance of the Greens, SPD and Left party.
+The most preferred future coalition for 25% of respondents was an alliance of the Greens, the SPD and Left party.

-A so-called "Jamaica" alliance between Merkel's conservatives, the Greens and liberal FDP was preferred by 15%, with a conservative-Greens scenario relegated to 14%.
+A so-called "Jamaica" alliance between Merkel's conservatives, the Greens and FDP came next at 15%, with a conservative-Greens scenario relegated to 14%.

-Among Green party voters 54% hoped their party would enter into an alliance with the SPD and Left party.
-Only 25% wanted a Greens-conservative model - practiced since 2013 in the regional state of Hesse and since 2017 in Baden-Württemberg.
+Among Green party voters, 54% hoped their party would enter into an alliance with the SPD and Left party.
+Only 25% wanted a Greens-conservative model, along the lines of the governments in the regional states of Hesse and in Baden-Württemberg.

 Next real test in eastern states

-The next real-time samplings come in September and October when regional assembly elections take place in Saxony, Brandenburg and Thuringia – three eastern German states where the far-right AfD is polling high.
+The next election test for the conservatives come in September and October, when regional assembly elections take place in Saxony, Brandenburg and Thuringia, three eastern German states where the far-right AfD is polling high.

 ipj/cmk (dpa, Reuters)